Bots FAQ

 A prolonged negative trend.

-You can track these coin metrics in our volatility ranking.
+You can track these coin metrics in

 Tip 1: Allocate 5% of your total deposit for each bot.
 With $5000, this would be $250 per bot.
 With $1000, it would be $50 per bot.
 To maintain flexibility in settings, it's essential to choose trading pairs with a minimum order around $1.
-You can find them here.

 Tip 2: Create groups of bots.
 These can include bots with different levels of risk and return (conservative and aggressive).
 Inactive bots can be hidden by "parking" them.